 Why is that?
 Because garlic is high in Oligos.
 Humans do not have enzymes to break down Oligos- fructans/FOS or GOS, so all will be ‘malabsorbed’ in the small intestine and bacteria will rapidly break them down.
 (Monash)

 There are countless high FODMAP foods, and if you have SIBO or suspect you might have SIBO, avoiding them can help manage your symptoms and/or help you better understand if SIBO is what your gut is battling.

 Many have written about SIBO, but few have studied it and experienced it.
 I have done both.
 I have also come out on the other side.

 Bring on the garlic!
-And the apples.
-And the onion.
-And so many more things!
+And the apples, onion, avocado, and so many more things.